rocketpowerkille/Tare/docs/ARCHITECTURE.md

 ## Monitoring language boundary

 The resolver, provider clients, protocol adapters, verification, API, MCP server, web application, and monitoring consumer remain TypeScript.
-Standardized Subgraph mappings use AssemblyScript and do not require Rust.
+Tare's custom subgraph mappings use AssemblyScript and do not require Rust.
+Hosted continuous Substreams acceptance remains pending.

 Rust may appear only in `graph/substreams/` if Tare must author a custom Substreams block-extraction module.
 That module compiles to WebAssembly and emits